apache/flagon-useralejs/README.md

 ## Prerequsites

-To build UserALE.js, you will need to download our source (here), our [release distributions](http://flagon.incubator.apache.org/releases/) or install via [NPM and Node.js](https://www.npmjs.com/package/useralejs).
+To build UserALE.js, you will need to download our source (here), our [release distributions](http://flagon.incubator.apache.org/releases/) or include in your project via the [flagon-useralejs NPM module](https://www.npmjs.com/package/flagon-useralejs).

 UserALE.js utilizes NPM for package and dependency management.
 Execute the following to install dependencies.
 ```